-12. An eighth of the way into the new century, one might ask whether - and if so why - this bewildering range of terrorism-specific powers is considered necessary: particularly those added after the clear-sighted assessment of risk that lay behind the Terrorism Act 2000.
+An eighth of the way into the new century, one might ask whether-and if so why-this bewildering range of terrorism-specific powers is considered necessary: particularly those added after the clear-sighted assessment of risk that lay behind the $\underline{TA 2000}$ .

-See, generally, K. Roach, The 9/11 Effect: Comparative Counter-Terrorism (Cambridge University Press 2011); and [], below.

-- 13. The case for terrorism-specific powers should be approached with a measure of scepticism.
+The case for terrorism-specific powers should be approached with a measure of scepticism.
 Many advanced countries managed until recently without special terrorism laws of any kind.
-The terror label evocative as it is risks distorting anything to which it is attached by its sheer emotional power.
-Terrorism stands for everything that is extreme, dangerous, frightening and secret qualities which render it glamorous to all who associate with it. - 14.
-Seasoned criminals in Northern Ireland, chiefly concerned with enriching themselves by the smuggling of tobacco or of diesel, may profit from the status of terrorist to improve their standing in the sub-communities of sympathisers thankfully, now small and local ones -to which they belong.
-British Muslims travel to lawless parts of the world, seduced as young men have always been by the certainties of strong belief and the romance of hardship, comradeship and conflict. - 15.
+The terror label-evocative as it is-risks distorting anything to which it is attached by its sheer emotional power.
+Terrorism stands for everything that is extreme, dangerous, frightening and secret-qualities which render it glamorous to all who associate with it.

+Seasoned criminals in Northern Ireland, chiefly concerned with enriching themselves by the smuggling of tobacco or of diesel, may profit from the status of terrorist to improve their standing in the sub-communities of sympathisers-thankfully, now small and local ones-to which they belong.
+British Muslims travel to lawless parts of the world, seduced as young men have always been by the certainties of strong belief and the romance of hardship, comradeship and conflict. \E.H.R.L.R.
+235

 Terrorism can make the careers of political leaders, prosecutors, journalists, lawyers and activists.
 It swells the budgets of military and intelligence services, publishers, universities and film studios.
 The police officer transferred to a counter-terrorism unit walks that bit taller.
-The provider of security fences or CCTV profits from the stardust that comes from appearing with 400 other exhibitors and 8000 delegates at an "operationally critical two-day event".4 - 16.
-All these people are by the mere use of the T-word taken out of the normal vocabulary of crime, government . commerce or academe into a mental space that is inhabited by Robespierre, Irish dynamiters, Russian anarchists, Olympic hostage-takers, mujahideen, desert emirs and on the other side of the fence, Special Branch, undercover agents, Navy seals and drones.
+The provider of security fences or CCTV profits from the stardust that comes from appearing with 400 other exhibitors and 8,000 delegates at an "operationally critical two-day event".

+All these people are by the mere use of the T-word taken out of the normal vocabulary of crime, government, commerce or academe into a mental space that is inhabited by Robespierre, Irish dynamiters, Russian anarchists, Olympic hostage-takers, mujahideen, desert emirs and on the other side of the fence, Special Branch, undercover agents, Navy seals and drones.
 All have a shared interest in the problem being a serious and frightening one.
-Mutually reinforcing relationships are legion not least between the terrorists themselves, who rely on publicity to promote fear, and the media which knows from experience that there is no better word than terror with which to invigorate the front page. - 17.
+Mutually reinforcing relationships are legion-not least between the terrorists themselves, who rely on publicity to promote fear, and the media which knows from experience that there is no better word than terror with which to invigorate the front page.

 The very word has such magnetic qualities that ordinary compasses are not to be trusted anywhere near it.
 It might have been preferable if it had never found its way into the law.
-For our more sober juridical purposes, something more prosaic politically motivated violent crime, perhaps might have been more suitable.
+For our more sober juridical purposes, something more prosaic-politically motivated violent crime, perhaps-might have been more suitable.
 But it is too late for that.
 The concept is now considered to be a legal one, for better or worse.
-We need to shield our compasses and try to work out how (if at all) these special laws are to be justified..
+We need to shield our compasses and try to work out how (if at all) these special laws are to be justified.

-FOUR PARTIAL JUSTIFICATIONS
+Four partial justifications

-- 18. Four such justifications are commonly advanced.
-There is something in most of them, but none of them takes us all the way there. - 19.
-The first is the suggestion that terrorism is uniquely great threat to our lives and wellbeing.
-The shadow of the 9/11 attacks, with their 2,800 dead, is inescapable.
-Nor can we forget the
+Four such justifications are commonly advanced.
+There is something in most of them, but none of them takes us all the way there.